keaganveness/se-technical-assessment/README.md

 ### NGINX Hardening

-TODO: I need to do some additional hardening in the NGINX config.
+I added the following lightweight security controls to NGINX:

+* Disabled NGINX server version exposure (`server_tokens off`) so attackers can't easily see it
+* Added standard security headers (`X-Frame-Options`, `X-Content-Type-Options`, `X-XSS-Protection`)
+* Limited request body size to 1MB (`client_max_body_size 1m`) since this app doesn't handle uploads.
+This reduces the risk of large-body abuse or accidental huge requests.
+* Ensure only the `/` path is proxied to the backend to prevent accident access to internal or unintended paths (if there were ones other than the NGINX defaults)

+## 11. CI Workflow

+I've included a very simple GitHub Actions workflow that runs automatically on every push to main.
+It performs two basic checks:

+* Validates the syntax of the Node.js application
+* Builds the Docker image to ensure the Dockerfile is correct

-## 11. Cleanup
+## 12. Cleanup

-To remove all Kubernetes resources, you can run the `destroy.sh` script from the repo's root:
+To remove all Kubernetes resources, you can run the destroy script from the repo's root:

 ```
 chmod +x destroy.sh